vmc-project/vmc/README.md

 ## Available VMCs

 ### For GEANT3 - geant3
-Geant3 VMC (C++) is provided within a single package together with GEANT3 (Fortran) - geant3 .
+[Geant3 VMC](https://vmc-project.github.io/user-guide/geant3) (C++) is provided within a single package together with GEANT3 (Fortran) - geant3 .

 ### For Geant4 - geant4_vmc
-[Geant4 VMC](https://root.cern/geant4-vmc) is provided within a package geant4_vmc , that, in difference from geant3, naturally does not include Geant4 itself and you will need the Geant4 installation to run your VMC application with Geant4 VMC.
+[Geant4 VMC](https://vmc-project.github.io/user-guide/geant4-vmc) is provided within a package geant4_vmc , that, in difference from geant3, naturally does not include Geant4 itself and you will need the Geant4 installation to run your VMC application with Geant4 VMC.

 ## Multiple VMCs

-Since the development version the simulation can be shared among multiple different engines deriving from [TVirtualMC](https://root.cern/doc/master/classTVirtualMC.html) which are handled by a singleton [TMCManager](https://root.cern/doc/master/classTMCManager.html) object.
+Since the development version the simulation can be shared among multiple different engines deriving from [TVirtualMC](https://vmc-project.github.io/vmc/html/classTVirtualMC.html) which are handled by a singleton [TMCManager](https://vmc-project.github.io/vmc/html/classTMCManager.html) object.

-See more detailed description in [the dedicated README](README.multiple.md) (in Doxygen see \ref refMultipleVMCEngines).
+See more detailed description in [the dedicated section](https://vmc-project.github.io/user-guide/vmc/multiple-vmc) in the documentation.

 ## Authors

 The concept of Virtual MonteCarlo has been developed by the [ALICE Software Project](http://aliceinfo.cern.ch/Offline/).<br>
-Authors: R.Brun <sup>1</sup>, F.Carminati <sup>1</sup>, A. Gheata <sup>1</sup>, I.Hrivnacova <sup>2</sup>, A.Morsch <sup>1</sup>, B.Volkel <sup>1</sup>;<br>
+Authors: R.Brun <sup>1</sup>, F.Carminati <sup>1</sup>, A. Gheata <sup>1</sup>, I.Hrivnacova <sup>2</sup>, A.Morsch <sup>1</sup>, B.Volkel <sup>1,3</sup>;<br>
 <sup>1</sup>European Organization for Nuclear Research (CERN), Geneva, Switzerland;<br>
-<sup>2</sup>Institut de Physique Nucléaire dʼOrsay (IPNO), Université Paris-Sud, CNRS-IN2P3, Orsay, France
+<sup>2</sup>Universite Paris-Saclay, CNRS/IN2P3, IJCLab, Orsay, France;<br>
+<sup>3</sup>Ruprecht-Karls-University Heidelberg, Germany

 Contact: root-vmc@cern.ch

 VMC pages maintained by: Ivana Hrivnacova <br>
-*Last update: 05/06/2019*
+*Last update: 21/02/2020*